Table of Contents

 Step 4: Get ready, get set…

-o a piece of photo ID (you’ll need it to check into Volunteer Trailer)
+- a piece of photo ID (you’ll need it to check into Volunteer Check-In)

-o signed Parental Permission Form (you cannot volunteer if you do not have it with you)
+- signed Parental Permission Form (you cannot volunteer if you do not have it with you and you need one)

 Step 5: …GO!

-• Check in at the Volunteer Trailer before your shift (make sure you have your ID!)
+- Check in at the Volunteer Check-In (located in the store-front of the Horticulture Building) before your shift (make sure you have your ID!)

-• Stop by Festival Kitchen for your complementary meal so that you’re not working on an empty stomach.
+- Stop by Festival Kitchen for your complimentary meal so that you’re not working on an empty stomach.

 Step 6: Get some closure

-• Attend our Volunteer Appreciation Party on Thursday, September 24 @ 9 PM to midnight and revel in all the good times had at this year’s festival.
+- Attend our Volunteer Appreciation Party (Details TBA) and revel in all the good times had at this year’s festival.